ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 3. Click the **Infrastructure** tab.
 4. In the **Clusters** table, click the cluster to which you want to add ESXi servers.
 5. In the **ESXi servers** section, click **Add**.
 6. On the **Add ESXi server** side panel, enter the number of bare metal servers that you want to add.
-You can keep the **Maintenance mode** checkbox selected to add servers during maintenance mode.
+You can toggle the **Maintenance mode** switch on to add servers during maintenance mode.

-   When you provision new ESXi servers, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance mode** checkbox.
+   When you provision new ESXi servers, virtual machines (VMs) are immediately migrated to the new servers if you do not toggle the **Maintenance mode** switch on.
 You do not receive a confirmation message before the migration begins.
    {: important}

 7. Complete the bare metal server configuration.